andreh11/qrop/README.md

 * **Harvests tracking:** keep track of each harvest and get real-time crop yields.
 * **Note taking**: write notes, take photos and link them to your plantings, tasks and locations.

-## How to install?
+## Getting started with Qrop

-### Linux (AppImage)
+### On Linux (AppImage)

 We only provide AppImages.
-Download latest version at https://github.com/andreh11/qrop/releases.
-Then open a console in right folder and type:
+Download the latest version at https://github.com/andreh11/qrop/releases.
+Then open a console in the right folder and type:

 ```shell